Noisec/BnWPrism/README.md

 if you want to use it, just put its shortcut into shell:startup

-(the derbyx.exe that gets cloned and launched with different names is found at https://github.com/Noisec/small_exe)
+(the derby.exe that gets cloned and launched with different names is found at https://github.com/Noisec/small_exe)

-derby loader icon: Flaticon.com
+old icon: Flaticon.com
+- (Yes, I have renamed it to BnWPrism)